 Soil used to fill excavated areas should not come from important farmlands such as prime, statewide, local, or unique farmlands.
-If the future intended use includes a potential building site, fill should be compacted to the same level as the surrounding in situ soils and be approved by a member of the engineering staff with the appropriate Job Approval Authority.

 A breached embankment may detract from the overall aesthetics of the operation.
 Remove the embankment and return the site to its original grade.